Megwana/backend-hf/README.md

    - The first line is to ensure that migrations are created and applied to the Heroku postgres database.
    - The second line tells Heroku to serve our app using gunicorn.

-10. Set the ALLOWED_HOSTS in settings.py
+10. Set the ALLOWED_HOSTS and ClIENT_ORIGIN in settings.py

 11. In settings.py, update the CORS_ALLOWED_ORIGINS to match your desired project.